 For one student's experience of the course please click on our student spotlight.

-There will be an Open Evening on Thursday 16 May 2013, from 6-8pm, when you are welcome to visit the Department to meet the course director and discuss the course.
+There will be an Open Evening on Monday 7 March 2016, from 6.30-9.00pm, when you are welcome to visit the Department to meet the course director and discuss the course.
 If you are interested in attending the Open Evening please email the Course Administrator at email@example.com so that your name can be added to the list of attendees.

 This module covers the period from the Anglo-Saxons to the eve of the Reformation.
 Its emphasis is on local communities, and the lives, occupations, beliefs and environments of those who formed them.
 The communities are those of family and household, manor and village, parish, town and guild.
 The evidence is exciting and diverse, extending from Anglo-Saxon charters and place-names, through Domesday Book, to the letters and wills of the later medieval period.
 The unwritten evidence is that of archaeological finds, the landscape of countryside and town, and buildings, including houses, farm buildings, market halls, and parish churches.